 People are busy, and if they can add something to their world with less work required, they’ll take it.

-16. Help A Reporter Out
+16. Help A Reporter Out (HARO)

+HARO provides journalists with a database of sources that they can use for stories.
 The idea here is to sign up on the HARO site as a “source.”
 You list your fields of expertise or knowledge, and twice a day, you receive an email.

-The upside to that kind of deal should be obvious.
-You get your name mentioned in the article or radio piece as an expert.
+As a result, you may get your name mentioned in the article or radio piece as an expert.
 And nine times out of 10, your company’s name as well.